KygoSkyrus/skychat/NOTES.md

       - on the connections ui you will get a button to exit on hover,, this will remove you from the group...
       - on openeing a group,, on the top right,, there will be  a dropdown which will have the options to delete chat and exit group.
       - `NOTE:`as we are not storing much information in the connection object about the group,,, there will be a separate collection
-      - this group will store all the neccessary information related to group, such as members list, created at/by, {the main motive of having this collection is to have  a common source of keeping track of members of group.. bcz we dont want to modify every users connection list wheneevr someone joins or exists..}
+      - this collection will store all the neccessary information related to group, such as members list, created at/by, {the main motive of having this collection is to have  a common source of keeping track of members of group.. bcz we dont want to modify every users connection list wheneever someone joins or exists..}
-      - whenever users is added/join.. the other user will get a message like notifiction(like date one) that this user has been adeded, same with someone leaves the group
+      - whenever users is added/join.. the other user will get a message like notification(like date one) that this user has been adeded, same with someone leaves the group
-      - we have to keep record of this in the user's connection object of relative group along with the group name,,, we will store the date time when the user has joined this group... this will help us to show the msgs only agfter the user has joined,,,
+      - we have to keep record of this in the user's connection object of relative group along with the group name,,, we will store the date time when the user has joined this group... this will help us to show the msgs only after the user has joined,,,

 - # Delete Message